Frank Litvack M.D., FACC

 David B. Musket

-Mr. Musket joined the Capricor, Inc. Board of Directors in 2012 and is Chairman of the Company’s Audit Committee and a member of the Compensation Committee.
+Mr. Musket has been a member of the Board since November 2013.
+He joined the Capricor, Inc. board of directors in 2012 and is Chairman of the Company’s Audit and Compensation Committees.
 Mr. Musket has vast experience in strategic finance and has been following developments in the pharmaceutical and medical device industries for over 30 years.
 Mr. Musket began his investment career as an equities research analyst at Goldman Sachs & Co. following the pharmaceutical industry.
-From 1991through 2016 he served as President of Musket Research Associates, a registered broker/dealer focused exclusively on venture banking transactions for emerging healthcare companies.
+From 1991 through 2016 he served as President of Musket Research Associates, a registered broker/dealer focused exclusively on venture banking transactions for emerging healthcare companies.
 In 1996 he co-founded ProMed Management, a healthcare-focused investment management company which he continues to run today.
 He has served on the boards of several private and public companies throughout his career.
 From 1999 to 2007, Mr. Musket served on the board of directors of publicly-traded Conor MedSystems, Inc., a medical device company sold to Johnson & Johnson in 2007 for $1.4 billion.
 Mr. Musket holds a Bachelor of Arts degree in Biology and Psychology from Boston College.